-Konichiwa, Dusseldorf! - Four places and opportunities to discover Japan
+Konichiwa, Düsseldorf! - Four places and opportunities to experience Japan

 |

-Konichiwa, Dusseldorf! - Four places and opportunities to discover Japan
+Konichiwa, Düsseldorf! - Four places and opportunities to experience Japan

-From tea ceremonies and koi carp to one of Germany’s biggest cultural festivals
+From tea ceremonies and color carp to one of the biggest folk festivals

 Japan Day